vladi99/BlockChain/README.md

 deployedContract.address;

 ```
-2. copy output and paste it in hello_world_voting/index.js at 5-th line
+3. copy output and paste it in hello_world_voting/index.js at 5-th line.
+Open index.html and you have test decentralized voting system working with etherium;